mhbbParsa/acoustic_camera/README.md

 5. **Readout** (`UART.sv`) — once a full 1024-pixel frame is ready, it's streamed out at 2 Mbaud (`0xAA 0x55` sync header, then each pixel as 16-bit little-endian) to a host PC.
 6. **On-board readout** (`digit_disp.sv` / `sevenseg.sv`) — the current gain value is continuously multiplexed onto the board's two-digit 7-segment display, so gain can be read without a host PC attached.

-`vga_controller.sv` is implemented and was tested driving a live monitor earlier in this project; it's currently unused because the framebuffer only exposes a single read port, which is now assigned to UART for host streaming — a design choice, not an unfinished module.
+`vga_controller.sv` is implemented and was tested driving a live monitor earlier in this project; it's currently unused because the framebuffer only exposes a single read port, which is now assigned to UART for host streaming (not an unfinished module).

 Mic positions follow a Fermat/Vogel spiral ("sunflower" pattern) so steering delays are computed from fixed-point `(X, Y)` coordinates baked into `beamformer.sv` at synthesis time.

 ## Design decisions

 - **Double buffering, not a single shared framebuffer.** `framebuffer.sv` ping-pongs between two block RAMs: the beamformer always writes into one while UART reads out the other, swapping only once a full frame is ready and UART has finished the previous one.
 This avoids ever streaming a half-written frame.
-- **2 Mbaud specifically.** `CLK_HZ / BAUD = 100,000,000 / 2,000,000 = 50` exactly — an integer UART bit-clock divisor, so there's no baud-rate rounding error accumulating over a frame.
+- **2 Mbaud specifically.** `CLK_HZ / BAUD = 100,000,000 / 2,000,000 = 50` exactly with an integer UART bit-clock divisor, so there's no baud-rate rounding error accumulating over a frame.
-- **Retargeting the Goertzel frequency.** Changing `MIC_HZ` or `DECIMATION_FACTOR` changes the decimated audio sample rate, which shifts which physical frequency the fixed Goertzel coefficients (`COS_w`/`SIN_w`) pick out — this has been verified working down to 10 kHz.
+- **Retargeting the Goertzel frequency.** Changing `MIC_HZ` or `DECIMATION_FACTOR` changes the decimated audio sample rate, which shifts which physical frequency the fixed Goertzel coefficients (`COS_w`/`SIN_w`) pick out.
+This has been verified working down to 10 kHz.
 That alone does *not* rescale the beamformer's `(X, Y)` mic-position constants, though, which are baked in relative to a reference wavelength; retargeting further out requires regenerating a new coordinate set from `MATLAB/coordinates.m`.

 ## Live viewer (Python)

-Both tools auto-detect the Basys3's UART over USB (FTDI VID:PID `0403:6010`) — no port needs to be specified.
+Both tools auto-detect the Basys3's UART over USB (FTDI VID:PID `0403:6010`), so no port needs to be specified.

 - **`live_heatmap.py`** — a plain live heatmap window.
 Run it with no arguments.
 - **`camera_overlay.py`** — alpha-blends the heatmap over a webcam feed (window 0) instead, with the black→blue→cyan→yellow→red gradient faded in proportionally to signal strength, so quiet regions stay transparent and only real sources light up.
 A one-pole temporal filter (`PERSISTENCE_DECAY`) smooths frame-to-frame noise. **Hold spacebar** to re-center the heatmap on whatever's currently loudest, correcting for the mic array not being perfectly boresighted with the camera.